Head of School

 Certified Structured Literacy Dyslexia Specialist

-Dr. Jennifer Roig is the co-founder of The Roig Academy, a mission-driven private school founded in 2000 that specializes in evidence-based instruction for students with language-based learning disabilities such as dyslexia.
-With over 35 years of experience in special education, early childhood education, and literacy, Dr. Roig has helped shape instructional models that support diverse learners while maintaining high academic standards.
+Dr. Jennifer Roig is co-founder of The Roig Academy, a private school established in 2000 dedicated to empowering students with language-based learning disabilities, including dyslexia, through evidence-based, structured literacy instruction.
+With more than 35 years of experience in special education, early childhood education, and literacy, Dr. Roig has built instructional models that honor each student’s unique strengths while maintaining rigorous academic expectations.

 About The Roig